nstack/stackhut/docs/getting_started/tutorial_use.rst

 As before we receive a JSON-RPC repsonse object, however this time the HTTP status code is xx and  the ``result`` field has been replaced with an ``error`` field, contatining an object with an error code, a human readable text message, and an optional ``data`` object containing further information.
 You can use this information within your application to handle the error as required. (*NOTE* - the error codes are defined by the JSON-RPC spec and can be found here (ref)).

+As you can see, it's quite straightforward to call any StackHut service from your code.
+Either use an existing JSON-RPC library or it's possible to roll your own with 2 functinos to make the request and handling the responcce respectively.

 Access a service using client-side libraries
 --------------------------------------------